◾Dynamic Rewards

 Dynamic bonuses can be part of scheduled and real-time campaigns (Journeys)

-• Skipped - will be triggered if the bonus formula doesn't determine the bonus amount/template.
-See the reasons for this below in the FAQ
+Skipped - will be triggered if the bonus formula doesn't determine the bonus amount/template.
+See the reasons for this below in the FAQ.

-• Issued - will be triggered when the bonus is issued
+Issued - will be triggered when the bonus is issued

-You can use "calculated" and "issued" triggers to connect to any of the communication channels and notify the end user about the bonus amount.
+You can use the "calculated" and "issued" triggers to connect to any communication channel and notify the end user of the bonus amount.
 You can use placeholder {{event.bonus_amount}} that will be replaced with the calculated value of the bonus

 Period for which to take transactions

-With the ‘Period of time, for which to take transactions’ option you can define the time window for the dynamic bonus, the formula will use only transactions within this period.
+With the ‘Period of time, for which to take transactions’ option, you can define the time window for the dynamic bonus; the formula will use only transactions within this period.
 The time window options for Automation Rules and Campaigns are different.

 Here are the relevant values of the 'Period of time, for which to take transactions' for Campaigns and Automation Rules: